 The beginning of 2019 saw the publication by Routledge of the first full biography of Hans Keller, to mark his centenary year.
 Its authors, Alison Garnham and Susi Woodhouse, were invited to launch the book at the Guildhall School of Music and Drama, where Keller had taught in his later years.
 Evan Rothstein, Deputy Head of Strings, organised an event as part of the Guildhall’s Research Works series, in which Alison and Susi were joined by a string quartet of Guildhall students and Fellows to examine Keller’s writings on Haydn’s string quartets.

-Keller always described himself as having ‘grown up inside the string quartet’, specifically the Adler Quartet in inter-war Vienna, whose ‘full-bloodied, passionate Musikantentum’ and ‘ever-spontaneous, ever-inspired, ever-varied and ever-new interpretations’ laid the foundations of his musical understanding.
+Keller always described himself as having ‘grown up inside the string quartet’, specifically the Adler Quartet in inter-war Vienna, whose ‘full-blooded, passionate Musikantentum’ and ‘ever-spontaneous, ever-inspired, ever-varied and ever-new interpretations’ laid the foundations of his musical understanding.
 In his coaching of young players at the Guildhall, Keller returned repeatedly to the Haydn quartets – to which, he insisted, ‘every innovation between him and now can be specifically traced back.’

 Saturday 9 March 2019 : Wigmore Hall